-Facebook: Great for general news.
+Facebook: Great for social advertisement.
 People who have “liked” you page will get your updates on their newsfeeds.
 Your posts can tell them about new features of products and special offers or you can ask questions to generate dialogues and interactions.

-Linkedin: Best to connect with other professionals.
+Linkedin: The best social network marketing strategy to connect with other professionals in similar or different fields.
 Linkedin is great for showing off your company’s employees and connecting with other colleagues.

 Twitter: Announcements or audience interactions.
 Since you’re only allotted 140 characters per tweet, you have to make them count.
 Pose a question to your audience or tweet the link to your latest blog update.

-Instagram: Best for pictures.
+Instagram: Best for photographic digital marketing.
 Post images of the latest products in your field, your own products or event and office photos.
 Instagram is great for connecting image marketing.

 Google+: The biggest benefit of Google+ is the instant search results.
 Because it’s a Google program, your Google+ page might be higher than your actually website, doubling your company’s visibility.